MongoDB

 Why not an ORM?

-• 2) pymongo is very lightweight and the official driver, it’s really great that it pretty much has one-to-one mapping to every operation that you’ll find in the documentation, so as long as you find information in the docs, learning and finding solutions how to do it with pymongo should be very similar, unlike ORMs that sometimes abstract too much or force an entire different interface, and you’d have to figure out if it’s supported or read their source code to see how it’s been implemented.
-So far, in 2022, there’s no SQLAlchemy-like library out there that doesn’t abstract too much while empowering to solve problems easily and understanding how the database operations will be translated.
+should be very similar, unlike ORMs that sometimes abstract too much or force an entire different interface, and you’d have to figure out if it’s supported or read their source code to see how it’s been implemented.
+So far, in 2022, there’s no SQLAlchemy-like library out there that doesn’t abstract too much while empowering to solve problems easily and understanding how the database operations will be translated. - 3) Some ORMs have

-Why pydantic for database models?
+for database models?

-• pydantic is stable, battle-tested, and it’s great at parsing schemas while ensuring validations too.
+is stable, battle-tested, and it’s great at parsing schemas while ensuring validations too.
 It’s also aligned with potential usage to parse and validate events when the existing validations don’t cover yet.